 Welcome to HamRadioNow.tv

-HamRadioNow is an online television show, a webcast, a podcast, a YouTube show... whatever you want to call it, it's for and about Amateur Radio.
-Our hosts are Gary Pearce KN4AQ, and David Goldenberg W0DHG.
+HamRadioNow is an online television show, a webcast, an audio podcast, a YouTube show... whatever you want to call it, it's for and about Amateur Radio.
+Our host is David Goldenberg W0DHG.
+Gary Pearce KN4AQ has moved on to bigger and better podcasts ( but promised to visit now and them).
 Gary's been a ham for over 50 years, and a broadcaster for almost that long.
 David's a little newer, but he's dived head first into EmComm, Scouting, and public service.

-- Sometimes it's just strange stuff, like Gary pointing a camera out the window of his car while he drives cross-country, talking on the radio, or just talking to the audience.
+Sometimes it's just strange stuff, like one of us pointing a camera out the window of his car while he drives cross-country, talking on the radio, or just talking to the audience.
 And those shows get the most favorable comments.

 HamRadioNow is brought to you by you – we're supported by voluntary contributions from our viewers.
 If you want to help, you can make a one-time contribution by credit card, or monthly through Patreon.
 Just click the pig to get started (and finished).